kudojp/MonkeyCompiler-Golang2021/README.md

 This readme would be tidied up after I finish reading both of the books.
 Sorry for the mess for now!

-# Blog posts

-I wrote these blog posts after finishing the implementation for the recap.
+Currently, I am writiing these blog posts as a recap.

 - Part 1.
 [Design of the Monkey compiler](https://www.wantedly.com/users/67312544/post_articles/363007)
 - Part 2.
 [How a pratt parser in Moneky compiler works](https://www.wantedly.com/users/67312544/post_articles/364335)